 When Do We Start?

-Our congregation will start reading Immerse: Messiah, the first of the Immerse Reading Bibles on September 30th, 2018.
-We will conclude this portion of the journey on the week of November 18th.
+Our congregation read through Immerse: Messiah, the first of the Immerse Reading Bibles on September 30th, 2018, and concluded this portion of the journey on the week of November 18th.

 We are reserving the Parish Hall on Wednesday nights from 7:00-8:00 pm as a ‘default’ meeting time for discussion groups.
 We will gather there and break into groups of 10-12 people to hold our discussions.
 ANY GROUP THAT WISHES TO MEET SEPARATELY AT A DIFFERENT TIME IS WELCOME TO DO SO.